technqvi/TimeSeriesML-FinMarket/forecast-asset -price-movement-LSTM-TimeSeries/README.md

 * ReTraining with the best tuned model on the training data set
 * Evaluation with test dataset with selected regression metric to see how well model forecast  with metric MAE
 * Building final model with entire data
-* Storing model file and its scaler file into local path and GCS
+* Storing model file and its scaler files into local path and GCS

 #### [forecast_asset_movement.ipynb](https://github.com/technqvi/TimeSeriesML-FinMarket/blob/main/forecast-asset/forecast_asset_movement.ipynb)